Viewing License Information

 - Expiration date — date when the license expires.

-- Support expiration date — date when the support expires.
+- Support expiration date — date when expires the support and maintenance specified by Veeam Licensing Policy.
 Valid for Perpetual Socket and Perpetual Instance licenses.

 - Promo expiration date — date when the Promo license expires.